shiblon/greendo/README.md

-# greendo - a RYOBI Garage Door Opener (GDO) client
+# greendo - a RYOBI Garage Door Opener (GDO) client library

 A Python client for getting status from and manipulating a RYOBI GDO (after setting it up with the official app, first).